SongYi-Han/DataEngineering-NYtaxi/module_01/README.md

-# Implement Data ingestion pipeline with Docker and terraform on GCP ☁️
+# Implement Data ingestion pipeline with Docker and Terraform on GCP

 ## 📁 datapipeline-docker : Containerize Data Pipeline with Docker